Name:

 Dating Scams in Atlantic City

-CBS3 in Philadelphia reported a story about an Atlantic City man who scammed at least 80 women through telephone and online dating sites.
+CBS3 in Philadelphia about an Atlantic City man who scammed at least 80 women through telephone and online dating sites.
 Paatrick Giblin (41) set up accounts all over the country and contacted women in different areas.
 He’d tell the women he was planning to relocate to their area and was looking for a romantic relationship.
 Then, down the road a piece, he’d say that he needed money for the move and asked for loans.

 Whatever he got, he seems to have gambled away in the Atlantic City casinos.
 Giblin has moved, since he has been in federal custody since March, 2005.